SNAKE112000/satanx112000/README.md

 `Folder-Tree`        : Gets Directory trees for User folders and sends it zipped to the chat

+`SpeechToText`       : Send audio transcript to Discord

 `Screenshot`         : Sends a screenshot of the desktop as a png file

 `Key-capture`        : Capture Keystrokes and send them (collected keystrokes are only sent after 10 seconds of keyboard inactivity)